egon12/pgsnap/README.md

 ```

 ### Known Bugs
-For now, we only support `github.com/lib/pq`.
+- [x] ~~For now, we only support `github.com/lib/pq`.
 This caused by different implementation in
       creating transaction statement.
 In `lib/pq` transaction is not named.
 But in jackc/pgx,
       the transaction is named by incremental singleton value.
 So there are possibility
       first run and second run have different value.
 Depends on how many query already run
-in the test process.
+      he test process.~~
+- [ ] When we don't interact with database in test it will have empty script.
+- [ ] Empty script not working well